celery/celery/docs/reference/celery.conf.rst

     Name of the task pool class used by the worker.
     Default is ``"celery.concurrency.processes.TaskPool"``.

-.. data:: CELERYD_LISTENER
+.. data:: CELERYD_CONSUMER

-    Name of the listener class used by the worker.
+    Name of the consumer class used by the worker.
-    Default is ``"celery.worker.listener.CarrotListener"``.
+    Default is ``"celery.worker.consumer.Consumer"``.

 .. data:: CELERYD_MEDIATOR